Designing accessible technology, including websites, to be inclusive to all makes social, moral, and business sense.

 Commenting on the discriminatory nature of these policies, Lait lays the point bare: “Your experience of technology is not the same as others”.

-Accessibility is not just about catering to a subset of people, and it’s not just “the right thing to do”.
+Accessibility is not just about catering to a subset of people.
+It’s not just “the right thing to do”.
 Designing for inclusivity provides better experiences for us all.

-If you, as an able-bodied person, break your arm or get an eye infection, you might suddenly be grateful for the flexibility at the heart of accessible design to continue with activities you otherwise take for granted, like writing an email.
+If you, as an able-bodied person, break your arm or get an eye infection, you might suddenly be grateful for the flexibility at the heart of accessible design.
+It could help you to continue with activities you otherwise take for granted, like writing an email.

-It’s not just about catering to physical disabilities either.
-Providing solutions that support the experiences of those with cognitive disabilities are also likely to improve the user experience for neurotypicals.
+It is about more than catering to only physical disabilities as well.
+Providing solutions that support the experiences of those with cognitive disabilities are likely to improve the user experience for neurotypicals.

-Our cognitive abilities fluctuate in response to factors like emotional state and fatigue, affecting how successfully we navigate the unfamiliar and interact with the world – and technology – around us.
+Our cognitive abilities fluctuate in response to factors like emotional state and fatigue.
+This impacts how successfully we navigate the unfamiliar and interact with the world – and technology – around us.

 Our cognitive abilities also deteriorate with age.
-Research by Nielsen has shown that people’s abilities to use websites declines by 0.8% a year between the ages of 25 and 60, and older users are more likely to make mistakes when using interfaces, which becomes a source of friction and frustration.
+Research by Nielsen has shown that people’s abilities to use websites declines by 0.8% a year between the ages of 25 and 60.
+Older users are more likely to make mistakes when using interfaces, which becomes a source of friction and frustration.
 This is a UX issue.

-Designing products with inclusion and accessibility in mind promotes positive experiences and use cases for people beyond those with a qualified disability.
+Designing products with inclusion and accessibility in mind promotes positive experiences for people beyond those with a qualified disability.

-The purchasing power of people with disabilities: In the US, the discretionary income (the money you have for nonessential items after taxes and basic living expenses have been paid) of people with disabilities is estimated to be roughly $21 billion – more than the African-American and Hispanic market segments combined.
+The purchasing power of people with disabilities: In the US, the discretionary income (the money you have for nonessential items after taxes and basic living expenses have been paid) of people with disabilities is estimated to be roughly $21 billion.
+This is more than the African-American and Hispanic market segments combined.

 Examples of inclusive design are everywhere – and you may not even realize it.
-Closed captions on streaming sites help people with hearing difficulties, but also non-native language speakers, and those on a noisy commute.
-Increased light settings on a smartphone help people with poor vision, but can also be useful when you want to reply to a message on a sunny sidewalk.
+Closed captions on streaming sites help people with hearing difficulties.
+However, they can also help non-native language speakers, and those on a noisy commute.
+Increased light settings on a smartphone help people with poor vision.
+They can also be useful when you want to reply to a message on a sunny sidewalk.

 “Studies have shown that designing with broad inclusion in mind supports product innovation and increases market reach,” Sonka said.
 Apple has shown this to be true.
 The company has always championed accessibility in product design as part of its mission to create products that are inclusive of everyone, not just focusing on “the bloody ROI“.
-“It was the extreme ease of use of the iPhone for blind users that led to its wide adoption in the sight-impaired community,” said Sonka.
+“As a result, the extreme ease of use of the iPhone for blind users led to its wide adoption in the sight-impaired community,” said Sonka.
 The same is arguably true of adoption in the sighted community.

 “We see accessibility as a basic human right”